 Since the College has a limited capacity, it must be selective in choosing students.
 The selection is based upon the applicant’s credentials (including both completed and planned courses), letters of recommendation, and information obtained during the application process.
 A rolling admissions process is used with preference given to earlier applications.
 Applicants are responsible for deadlines.
 As a state institution, there is a strong preference for Illinois residents.
 Admission to the College of Dentistry is competitive, and it should be recognized that not all candidates who apply will be admitted.
 The Office of Admissions will notify all applicants of a final admissions decision no later than April.

 Beginning in Fall 2020 due to COVID-19, UIC conducted interviews virtually.
 In the past, an on-campus interview was required.
-For the 2021-2022 cycle, interviews will be held virtually September 2022 through March 2023.
+For the 2022-2023 cycle, interviews will be held virtually September 2022 through March 2023.
 Candidates should not contact the Office of Admissions to request an interview.
 It is UIC policy not to allow recording of the interview of any type.
 This can disqualify a candidate.
 The interview will be extended by the College’s Admissions Office via email at the approval of the Admissions Committee.
 Interview day components consist of student services, faculty interviews and a student panel.
 Components may be held on different days of the week.
 Interview formats are typically closed file and candidates interview one time with 1-2 faculty members.

 Application Process Details Heading link